Published On: Sep 14 2012 01:49:58 PM CDTUpdated On: Sep 17 2016 01:00:00 AM CDT

 1949: A fire breaks out in a locked linen closet on board the Canadian steamship SS Noronic in the early morning hours while the ship is docked in Toronto Bay.
 Once the door was opened, the fire exploded and quickly spread down a hallway, fueled by the lemon-oil-polished wood paneling on the walls.
 By the time the fire was extinguished, more than 118 passengers had died, most from either suffocation or burns.

-1948: Actor John Ritter, best known for the TV series "Three's Company" and "8 Simple Rules for Dating My Teenage Daughter," is born in Burbank, Calif.
+1948: Actor John Ritter, best known for the TV series "Three's Company" and "8 Simple Rules for Dating My Teenage Daughter," is born in Burbank, California.
 Ritter, who also appeared in movies such as "Problem Child," "Sling Blade" and "Bad Santa," died at age 54 on Sept.
 11, 2003, from an aortic dissection caused by a previously undiagnosed congenital heart defect.

 1947: Jackie Robinson, who broke the MLB color barrier earlier in the season when he began playing for the Brooklyn Dodgers, is named Rookie of the Year by the Sporting News.